CAREER COACHING & ADVISING

 If you looking to pursue a career in private equity, the Polsky Center can connect you with career coaches and seasoned investors for one-on-one appointments.

 The Investors-in-Residence (IIRs) program provides mentorship and coaching to Chicago Booth students interested in learning about and pursuing careers in private equity.
 Successful Chicago-based investors are available to meet one-on-one with students throughout the academic year and host regular small group sessions and workshops.
+To book an appointment with an EIR/IIR, please fill out this form to request an appointment.

 The Private Equity Alumni/Student Coaching Program matches Chicago Booth MBA students pursuing careers in private equity with members of the Polsky Center Private Equity Council and Chicago Booth alumni network for one-on-one mentoring and advising sessions.
 The program is designed to support rising second-year students in the Full Time MBA Program, as well as returning students in the Evening/Weekend MBA Program as they enter summer internships and recruit for full-time roles in private equity.
 Through individualized mentorship with top practitioners in the industry, students will gain new perspectives and be better equipped to enter post-MBA roles.